SAP-samples/btp-terraform-mooc-terra1/units/unit_3/lesson_2/README.md

 ### Building the subaccount name

-Accoriding to the naming convention the subaccount name must the combination of the stage and project name.
+According to the naming convention the subaccount name must the combination of the stage and project name.
 To achieve this, we open the `main.tf` file and add the following section:

 ```terraform
 locals {